jpiamjariyakul/PWA_Tomato/README.md

 - [x] Implement a state-machine in regards to timer
 - [x] Ensure that such timer operates as intended
+- [ ] Allow such timer to be paused
+- [ ] Given when paused, allow user to reset timer
 - [ ] Provide an intuitive UI with respect to timer & its states
 - [ ] Ensure that such UI operates on responsive resolutions
 - [ ] If possible, include image/animation (preferably SVG)